 Cash Transfers for Child Health Initiative

-While cash serves as the primary means of transfer, CaTCH also looks at quasi-cash programs that provide cash alternatives, vouchers, or in-kind goods.
+While cash serves as the primary means of transfer, CaTCH also looks at cash alternatives such as in-kind transfers and vouchers.

 Child health indicators of interest include, but are not limited to:

 - Infant mortality rates

 - Immunization completion rates